yunks128/unity-sps-workflows/sounder_sips/sounder_sips_pges.md

-# Sounder SIPS PGE
+# Sounder SIPS PGEs

-Instructions for executing the Sounder SIPS PGE as standalone Docker container.
+Instructions for executing the Sounder SIPS L1a and L1b PGEs as standalone Docker containers.
+The two PGEs can be executed independently - i.e. the L1b PGE can be executed first without executing the L1a PGE.
 Below, `<some directory>` can be any directory, `<aws account number>` is the JPL MIPL AWS account number.

 ## Renew the AWS credentials